 1. Start With an Aggregator Site...

-Begin your search with the aggregator site of your choice (such as Kayak or Priceline).
-This gives you a chance to see several rental car company options at once, as well as allowing you to filter for companies that allow you to drop the car off in a different country from the one in which you rent it.
+Begin your search with the aggregator site of your choice (such as AutoRentals).
+This gives you a chance to see several rental car company and OTA options at once.
+On OTAs like Kayak and Priceline, you can filter for companies that allow you to drop the car off in a different country from the one in which you rent it.
 Those of you who are under 25 can also filter for companies that allow car rentals for younger drivers, though keep in mind there is often an “underage driver fee” associated with these rentals.

 2. ...Then Compare Rates on the Rental Company’s Site